RedisLabs/redis-enterprise-k8s-docs/cluster_credentials.md

     kubectl create secret generic <cluster secret name> --from-file=./username --from-file=./password --dry-run -o yaml | kubectl apply -f -
     ```
 5. Wait 5 minutes to make sure all components have read the new password from the updated secret
-6. in case this cluster is participating in Active-Active database via REAADB follow the instructions [here](active_active_database_readme.md) under `Update existing participating cluster (RERC) secret`.
-7. Exec into a Redis Enterprise Cluster node pod (see above) and run the following command to remove the previous password so only the new one applies.
+6. Exec into a Redis Enterprise Cluster node pod (see above) and run the following command to remove the previous password so only the new one applies.
 Important: replace OLD PASSWORD with the one being replaced, see step 1 above.
     ```
     REC_USER="`cat /opt/redislabs/credentials/username`"; REC_PASSWORD="`cat /opt/redislabs/credentials/password`";curl -k --request DELETE --url https://localhost:9443/v1/users/password -u "$REC_USER:$REC_PASSWORD" --header 'Content-Type: application/json' --data "{\"username\":\"$REC_USER\",\"old_password\":\"<OLD PASSWORD\"}"
     ```